foundata/guidelines/containerfile-style-guide.md

 - Claim Docker compatibility unless a project separately builds and tests the image with explicitly supported Docker versions.

-Docker is a legacy compatibility consideration only.
-It may happen to accept a conforming Containerfile, but that incidental behavior is neither a release requirement nor a compatibility promise.
-The conventional `Dockerfile` filename may be retained in an inherited repository when renaming it would cause disproportionate disruption, but new foundata projects use `Containerfile`.

 The recommended supporting tools are:

 | Concern | Tool | Role | License |